TnzTanim/Smart-Security-Cam/README.md

 Furthermore there are immense ways to develop this project.
 I'll keep updating as much as I can.
 Feel free to use it and make it more useful.

+If you wanna use it, just Copy those two scripts, install all the libraries and insert your email in the Test.py folder.Run the Security.py  and you're good to go.

 Thanks.